AgateTravel WeLiveToServe

 Sunset time (1st-31st): 18: 50 - 18: 16

-During the first few days of the month, you can enjoy up to 14 hours of daylight each day, but then the sun sets earlier and by the end of the month, daylight hours are down to around 13 hours.
-Considering the frequent rainfall and thick clouds, it’s hard to see sunny days in a row; But as the duration of precipitation each day is not long, there is still about 9 hours of sunshine on average per day.
+During the first few days of the month, you can enjoy up to 14 hours of daylight each day, but then the sun rises later and sets earlier and by the end of the month, daylight hours are down to around 13 hours.
+Because of the frequent rainfall and thick clouds, it’s hard to see sunny days in a row.
+But as the duration of precipitation each day is not long, there is still about 9 hours of sunshine on average per day.

-The UV rays in August cannot be underestimated with the monthly average index of 5 under the mountain.
+The UV rays in August cannot be underestimated with the monthly average index of 5 at the mountain foot.
 They are even stronger around sunny noon, not to mention at high altitudes where you’re very likely to get a severe sunburn without proper sun protection.
-Therefore, sunscreen is a must during your trip in Mount Fuji in August.
+Therefore, sunscreen is a must during your trip to Mount Fuji in August.

 What to Wear and Bring to Mount Fuji in August?